 I was so pumped to find butternut squash!
-I will be making simple squash curry soup for lunch, similar to this one.
+I will be making simple squash curry soup for lunch, similar to this Thai chicken butternut squash soup.

 Leeks, beets, eggplant, poblanos, onions, lime, 20 kinds of peppers, bell peppers, turnip and a few unknown veggie species like the one cut up pink one and sweet potato looking one.

 Fruit selection changes every week because it is farmers market – produce in season, the way it should be.